 - 6 points

-- Typically this unit is assessed in the following ways: (1) a reflective learning journal from laboratory sessions and (2) a take-home assignment exercise.
+Indicative assessments in this unit are as follows: (1) a reflective learning journal from laboratory sessions; (2) a take-home assignment exercise; and (3) online quiz.
 Further information is available in the unit outline.

 - Unit Coordinator(s)